For more of the Cut’s favorite fashion, beauty, and home finds, sign up for the weekly Cut Shop Newsletter.

 Shower oils do not usually whip into a lather like soaps and body washes, but they still cleanse without stripping the skin of moisture.
 According to Dr. Talakoub, soap is an alkaline salt that lathers with water (basically a detergent for your skin).
 It effectively removes grime, but can also leave you dry and tight — or even damage your skin barrier.
 A shower gel or body wash is a water-based cleanser and is usually less stripping than bar soaps.

-Here, we rounded up nine of the best shower oils — according to Franco, Dr. Talakoub, and online reviews — that are worthy of your dollars.
+Here, we rounded up 15 of the best shower oils — according to Franco, Dr. Talakoub, online reviews, and our very own Cut Shop favorites — that are worthy of your dollars.

 The Overall Best Shower Oil